New York became the 16th state to approve legal adult-use cannabis when Gov. Andrew Cuomo signed the Marijuana Revenue and Taxation Act (MRTA).

-Forty percent of the tax revenue generated in New York will be reinvested in communities that have been disproportionately harmed by cannabis prohibition.
+Forty percent of the tax revenue generated in New York will be reinvested in communities disproportionately harmed by cannabis prohibition.
 In New Jersey, it will be 70 percent.

 Provisions in the MRTA seek to award half of all business licenses to social equity applicants.
 In New Jersey, 30 percent of licenses will go to those “socially and economically disadvantaged,” which has not been defined.

 Cuomo did not embrace cannabis enthusiastically on his own.
-Rather, he has embraced many issues after the work building support for it among voters and the legislature was largely finished.
+Rather, he’s embraced many issues after the work building support for them among voters and the legislature was largely finished.

 “Senator Krueger and Assemblywoman Peoples-Stokes have laid the groundwork for marijuana justice and a consumer-centric industry,” Smit added.